Iam-hulas/Detecting-Inauthentic-Profiles-in-Dating-Apps-using-Hybrid-GCN-GRU/README.md

-fused features from gcn-gru and passed on to softmax function to produce probability function.
+Fused features from GCN-GRU and passed on to the softmax function to produce a probability score.

-the output has be visualized in risk meter and confidence score is displayed
+The output has been visualized in the risk meter, and the confidence score is displayed

 <img width="1438" height="539" alt="Screenshot 2026-04-29 115047" src="https://github.com/user-attachments/assets/366c7698-1d2a-4b1d-8b3c-5a579e26060e" />

-behavioral analysis of the profile on the given metrics and visualized in radar chart
+Behavioral analysis of the profile on the given metrics and visualized in a radar chart